SYMI – facts and questions

 Did the farming people live up near the fields?
 How many?
 Or – did they normally live down on the coast and walk to the fileds to work the terasses?

 So – did the Symiots produce all their basic foodstuff?
 Or did they import smaller or larger parts of it?
 From where?
+Part of the answer may be: rich symiotes owned cultivated estates in Asia Minor, but lost those properties as consequence of Italian occupation in 1912,

-How was production and society organised?
-Were the mills owned by single millers, or was the mill-industry organised on a collective basis?
-Were the trade ships and sponge ships owned by single ship owners or by an island-community?
-The fine sponges delivered to the Sultan, as part of the sultan Suleiman the Great’s privilege – were they collected by a divers’ organisation, or were they bought by the island community from individual sponge-shippers?
+Were the trade ships and sponge ships owned by single ship owners or by an large-scale shipowners, with captains and crew as employees? – or by island-community?
+The songe-selling in Marseille and London – and the fine sponges delivered to the Sultan, as part of the sultan Suleiman the Great’s privilege – were they organised by a divers’ organisation?
+By a few rich merchants? or were they bought by the island community from individual sponge-shippers?

 We know about the emigration and de-population, which started/accelerated after the Italian occupation in 1912.
 All the texts I have found say “After the Italian occupation, the population declined”.

 When did population stabilisation occur?
-When did the growth in tourist industry occur?

-Such questions apply to other Dodecanese islands as well – the decline in population in Kastellorizo is an impressive example.
+The broad questions apply to other Dodecanese islands as well – the decline in population in Kastellorizo is an impressive example.

 I will be grateful to those who will help me to find answers to the questions.
 References in Danish, English, Deutsch will be fine.
 Greek will be at challenge for me and Google Translator!